Updated 11 March 2022 - next update due 31 May 2022

 As mentioned above, the 2020 flooding of 18 properties and the A38 identified concerns for flooding to 300 properties (in extreme flood events) in the area by Branston Water Park off the A38.
 After initial investigation in 2020 we developed a solution that could be delivered by the contractors delivering our main Burton scheme.

-The work aims to contain flood water backing up from the River Trent in the Tatenhill Brook channel and stops this then flowing back up the highways drainage system, STWs drainage system and overtopping onto the A38.
+The work aimed to contain flood water backing up from the River Trent in the Tatenhill Brook channel and stops this then flowing back up the highways drainage system, STWs drainage system and overtopping onto the A38.
 This have been achieved using a combination of sheet piled walls, embankments and non-return valves.

 More information about the vision can be found on: www.eaststaffsbc.gov.uk/washlands-project